Thursday, 31 January 2013

 Sometime it’s all just plain dumb luck.
 You needed money to travel however skimpy you are and you need the timing to be right.
 I have read about people managing their money and have a saving plan to do a BIG TRIP but I was just too lazy for that.

 I basically save whatever I can and since I dun spend much on materialistic stuff it wasn’t that hard.
 Thou when it comes to party and lush food I always throw the money away but it was worth it.
-That said I somehow saved enough after three years of working and the project I was working on was coming to an end.

 I somehow manage to squeeze out a sabbatical agreement from my company and boss.